Frequently Asked Questions

 ABSOLUTELY!
 Sunscreen & sun protection is essential as the weather can be quite hot this time of year.
-Please take all precautions to stay protected from the sun when possible – high SPF sunscreen, sunglasses sleeves, a hat.
-There is very little shade around the route.
+Please take all precautions to stay protected from the sun when possible – high SPF sunscreen, sunglasses, sleeves, a hat.
+If possible, try to walk a shady route.

 What if it rains?

 Bring wet weather gear and extra shoes/socks if the weather calls for even a small chance of rain.
 65k is an outdoor event and is subject to all kinds of weather.
-It will go on rain or shine.
-Please be prepared.
+Please be prepared!

 How should I look after my feet?

-Be sure to bring extra wool socks & spare walking shoes if possible.
+Be sure to bring extra wool socks & spare walking shoes if possible, or have someone that can meet you and bring you these things.
 It’s amazing how sore and tired feet will feel better after a change of shoes and socks.
 Blister kits and tape for your feet are another key item.
 If you develop a hot spot on your foot, do not walk another lap without caring for it.
 7km can feel VERY long if you have a blister.
 This can determine whether you finish your goal distance or not.

 What should I eat on the day?

-Two to four hours before the event, you should eat a carbohydrate based meal or snack such as breakfast cereal with milk and fruit, or even a ham and cheese toastie.
-During your walk, you should be sure to keep your energy up with low fat, carb-based snacks such as bananas or trail mix.
-Don’t forget to eat – set an alarm or make it a point to stop at base camp to grab something every lap.
+Two to four hours before your walk, you should eat a carbohydrate based meal or snack such as breakfast cereal with milk and fruit, or even a ham and cheese toastie.
+During your walk, you should be sure to keep your energy up with low fat, carb based snacks such as bananas or trail mix.
+Don’t forget to eat – set an alarm reminding you to grab something every hour or two.
 This is very important to keep you from running out of fuel mid-walk.

 Should I bring my phone?

 Definitely.
 In fact, we ask all long distance walkers to carry a phone on them while walking/running alone in case of emergency.
-It’s advised to bring an extra battery or portable charger if you have one, as well.
+It’s advised to bring a power bank if you have one, as well.